morabiei/request-to-publish/.github/ISSUE_TEMPLATE/Contribution_Template.md

 ⚠️**Please note:**
 After entering your **title** and **description**, please **create the issue first**.
-Once created, complete the additional fields on the right side of the page.
+Then fill out the additional information which is going to be shown after creating the issue on the right side of the page.